Jaydon Mickens: Tampa Bay Buccaneers

 On December 19, 2019, Mickens was signed to the Tampa Bay Buccaneers practice squad.
 He was promoted to the active roster on December 24, 2019.
 He was waived on July 31, 2020, but re-signed on August 9.
 He was placed on the reserve/COVID-19 list by the team on November 14, 2020, and activated on November 30.
 He was waived on December 7, 2020, and re-signed to the practice squad two days later.
 On December 30, 2020, Mickens was signed to the active roster.
-Mickens was the Buccaneers' kickoff returner for Super Bowl LV, a 31–9 victory over the Kansas City Chiefs.
+Mickens was the Buccaneers' kick returner for Super Bowl LV, a 31–9 victory over the Kansas City Chiefs.

 On August 31, 2021, Mickens was released by the Buccaneers and re-signed to the practice squad.
 He was signed to the active roster on September 10, 2021.
 He was waived on October 18 and re-signed to the practice squad.

 Jacksonville Jaguars (second stint)

-On November 24, 2021, Mickens was signed by the Jacksonville Jaguars off the Buccaneers practice squad.
+On November 24, 2021, Mickens was signed by the Jaguars off the Buccaneers practice squad.
+In the 2021 season, Mickens mainly contributed on special teams for the Buccaneers and Jaguars in 11 total games.

 New York Giants

 On December 14, 2022, Mickens was signed to the New York Giants practice squad.
 He signed a reserve/future contract on January 22, 2023.
+He was released on August 27, 2023.

+Indianapolis Colts

+On December 19, 2023, Mickens was signed to the Indianapolis Colts practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+DC Defenders

+On January 30, 2025, Mickens signed with the DC Defenders of the United Football League (UFL).